 To keep our camp dinner plans running smoothly we share duties with our whole camp clan.

-That means our Dutch Oven Camp Cooking Tips include responsibilities for prepping the food as well as the charcoal.
+That means our tips include responsibilities for prepping the food as well as the charcoal.

 If one person is chopping veggies at the same time that another person is getting the charcoal ready, the camp cooking experience is fun and stress-free.